Skip to main content

 • Why do both together?
 Because you deserve to find that information easily, right in the javadoc of the annotation classes themselves.

 JSpecify is developed by consensus of major stakeholders in Java static analysis.
-Our eventual 1.0 release will be the first tool-neutral, library-neutral artifact for these annotations.
+Our 1.0.0 release is the first tool-neutral, library-neutral artifact for these annotations.
 (Note: javax.annotation was an attempt at this that never reached consensus and was never actually released.)

 Learn more about the JSpecify group and its goals in the JSpecify FAQ.